 Non-trade amounts due from subsidiaries are unsecured, interest-free and repayable on demand.
 There is no credit loss allowance recognised on these outstanding balances.

-The Group and the Company's exposures to credit and currency risks, and impairment losses related to trade receivables are disclosed in Note 25.
+The Group and the Company's exposures to credit and currency risks, and expected credit loss related to trade receivables are disclosed in Note 25(b).